-As the Island's local authorities look to regenerate town centres, the question of pigeons and the associated 'mess' they produce is constantly raised.
-Although pigeons are not public health pests, the Department of Environment, Food and Agriculture has produced a guidance document to help local authorities, businesses and Government Departments control pigeon populations in the worst affected areas through non-lethal means.
+As the Island's local authorities look to regenerate town centres, the question of pigeons and the associated 'mess' they produce is frequently raised.
+Although pigeons are not considered public health pests, the Department of Environment, Food and Agriculture has produced a guidance document to help local authorities, businesses and Government Departments control pigeon populations in the worst affected areas through non-lethal means.

 If you have any enquiries with regard to pest control services please fill in the form below.

 Pest Control enquiries, please use the green button above or telephone +44 1624 685894 and leave a message.

 Rodenticide can be collected from the IOM Sawmill on Wednesday only between 8am and 12pm and 12.30pm and 4pm.